Sick Leave (Non-Exempt and Admin Non-Exempt Staff, Exempt Staff and Executives)

 A. Accrual of Sick Leave

-1. Full-time non-exempt staff, exempt staff, and executives shall accrue one (1) working day of sick leave for each month of service.
+1. Full-time non-exempt and admin non-exempt staff, exempt staff, and executives shall accrue one (1) working day of sick leave for each month of service.

 2. Sick leave accrual occurs each pay period (twice a month).
 Employees must be hired on or before the 10th of the month to receive sick leave for the first half of the month and on or before the 25th of the month to receive sick leave for the second half of the month.